Brief

 Volontariat Home for Homeless Children: Architectural quality of a humanitarian project

-Low income houses: living in Acuña, Mexico
+Social housing in Acuña, Mexico

-España Library: culture and beauty in MEDELLÍN - Colombia
+España Library: culture and beauty in Medellín, Colombia

 Beauty as a principle of justice